-Associate VP for Student Affairs/Dean of Students John Lane House, 166 North Franklin St. (570) 208-5875 (office)
+Associate VP for Student Affairs/Dean of

+John Lane House, 166 North Franklin St. (570) 208-5875 (office)

 A report may be made at any time (including during non-business hours) using the telephone number or email address or by mail to the office address listed for the Title IX Coordinator or any other official listed.
-You can also email titleix@kings.edu.